Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 * plan which **metadata** (information about data) you will record about the data or sample collection;
 * understand what information you need to **document** your data or sample collection thoroughly.

 The sections below will lead you through these points in more detail.
-Follow the links to the relevant sectionsfor more detailed information and context.
+Follow the links to the relevant sections for more detailed information and context.

 ### On site